oshea/oshea.github.io/pages/productivity_framework.md

 Try to keep work email at Inbox 0 at the end of the day.

+Don't use email as my task list.
+Requires too much re-processing.

+Try not to read emails twice.

 Disable notifications and close my email tab unless I'm process and respond to email.

 Use snoozing to push off stuff that I want to deal with at a later date.